kevinleon01/reciprocity-calc/README.md

-# reciprocity-calc
+# film reciprocity calculator

-small calculator that calculates a new shutter speed accounting for film's reciprocity factor.
+small app for film photographers that calculates a new shutter speed accounting for film's reciprocity factor.